Cycling Brasstown Bald, Georgia

-Soapstone Creek to our left right at mile 1.
+Soapstone Creek to our left right at mile one.

 PJAMM Adventure App details this crazy climb.

-The grade is the moat as to the tower’s castle . . .
+The grade is like the moat to the tower’s castle . . .

 . . . it protects the observation tower (at least from me - that grade is BRUTAL!!)